License Suspended for Unpaid Taxes (Long Island, NY)

 4- Once the DMV receives the referral, it will generate and mail a 15-day notice to the delinquent taxpayer.
 This notice will notify the taxpayer of the effective date that his or her driver’s license will be suspended.

 5- The taxpayer’s driver’s license will be suspended as of the date indicated on the DMV notice.
 However, the tax department may contact the DMV and halt the pending suspension by rescinding the referral at any time prior to the license being suspended.

-Delinquent taxpayers may avoid having their license suspended by paying their outstanding tax liability in full or entering into an (1) installment payment agreement, (2) income execution, or (3) offer in compromise.
+Delinquent taxpayers may avoid having their license suspended by paying their outstanding tax liability in full or entering into a (1) installment payment agreement, (2) income execution, or (3) offer in compromise.

-If you owe $10,000 or more to NYS and receive a notice of proposed drivers license suspension referral, it is important that you take action immediately or be at risk of losing the privilege to drive.
+If you owe New York State $10,000 or more in unpaid taxes and receive a notice of proposed driver’s license suspension referral, it is important that you take action immediately or be at risk of losing the privilege to drive.
 If you have any questions or need assistance with a tax matter, contact us.

-Please Note: Taxpayer may apply for a restricted license allowing him or her to drive to/from work.
+Please Note: Taxpayers may apply for a restricted license allowing him or her to drive to/from work.